Earn Your Admission to Join Us in Switzerland

 |On a 100% scale**||Average of 80% or higher|

 Admissions decisions are made on a rolling basis, following a review by our admissions committee.
-So students are typically notified within about 10 days (2 weeks maximum) after all supporting documentation is received.
+So students are typically notified within about 10 days (two weeks maximum) after all supporting documentation is received.

 Provisional Admission: You may be offered direct admission on a provisional basis, if you apply and meet our general admissions criteria before you receive your high school diploma.
 This allows you to register and enroll at Webster; however, your admission status will be contingent upon successfully completing your secondary education and providing us the final documentation during your first term of study.

 Conditional Admission: Exceptions can be made to the 2.5/4.0 GPA by the committee when considering a holistic look at the candidate's portfolio (curriculum, grades, motivation and recommendations).
 Some candidates demonstrate inconsistencies in their early secondary performance yet may predict to be successful at Webster, with our systems of support for their transition to university.
 In such cases, exceptional admission may be offered between 2.0 and 2.5 GPA with certain conditions, with additional advising services are made available, etc, to encourage early success at the university.